wandb/docs/docs/guides/registry/create_registry.md

 2. Within **Custom registry**, click on the **Create registry** button.
 3. Provide a name for your registry in the **Name** field.
 4. Optionally provide a description about the registry.
 5. Select who can view the registry from the **Registry visibility** dropdown.
-See [LINK] for more information on registry visibility options.
+See [Registry visibility types](./configure_registry.md#registry-visibility-types) for more information on registry visibility options.
 6. Select either **All types** or **Specify types** from the **Accepted artifacts type** dropdown.
 7. (If you select **Specify types**) Add one or more artifact types that your registry accepts.
 :::info